On Campus Resources

 We are happy to work with you on effective study strategies, test-taking skills, and curriculum planning that fits your learning style.
-Just contact us in Student Support Services and come in for a chat.
+Just contact us in Student Support Services to schedule an appointment.
 You should also try the resources listed below.

 These resources are free and available to ANY Lewis & Clark student:

 - Academic English Studies Tutoring (AES) - Located in Albany.
 Tutors provide help for non-native English speakers enrolled in AES courses and develop academic English and intercultural competency for success at Lewis & Clark